 "Who should read The Selfish Gene?
-Everyone interested in the universe and their place in it." --Jeffrey R. Baylis, Animal Behaviour
+Everyone interested in the universe and their place in it." - Jeffrey R. Baylis, Animal Behavior.

 "The Selfish Gene should be read, can be read, by almost everyone.
 It describes with great skill a new face of the theory of evolution." - W. D. Hamilton, Science.

 The presentations in the book The Selfish Gene are remarkable for their clarity and simplicity, intelligible to any schoolchild, yet so little condescending as to be a pleasure to the professional." - American Scientist.